 At Ingredient, we believe that the fundamental value of email marketing is more relevant than ever.
-In fact, of all the strategies in your marketing toolkit, email has some distinct advantages.
+In fact, of all the strategies in your marketing toolkit, email has many distinct advantages:

 - Email is an opt-in tool.
 That means consumers are reaching out to you.
 When customers self-identify, they want to hear from you, and you have an opportunity to more deeply engage.

 - You have control of your communication.
-You aren’t paying for placement or fighting against an algorithm; you call the shots on who receives your message, when it’s sent and how it’s presented to your audience.
+You aren’t paying for placement or fighting against an algorithm; you call the shots on who receives your message, when it’s sent, and how it’s presented to your audience.
 With the ability to provide personalized and geo-specific content, email can foster more relevant connections with consumers.

 - Email is also very measurable.
-When you get insight into which content people are interested in, you can fine-tune your message to be more relevant, and in turn become a trusted resource for information.
+When you get insight into which content people are interested in, you can fine-tune your message to be more relevant and become a trusted resource for information.
 Rather than the composite data from social media, email can provide deeper insights into customer engagement.

 - From a consumer perspective, email is easy to engage with.
 It doesn’t require a login or the need to download updates on a regular basis.
 Content is available whenever people are interested in consuming it.

 - Email also doesn’t disappear as easily as social posts.
 Users can archive and use it for ready reference in the future.

 What makes email marketing most effective?

 One of the advantages of emails is the ability to send, test, and change.
 The iterative nature of sending email on a regular basis gives you the opportunity to refine both your overall strategy and your content in a way that drives continuous improvement.

 A few things to keep in mind to improve your email strategy: